 St. John Damascene died in the year 749 and is one of the first fathers of the Church to directly engage Islam and its claims.
 He never describes anyone, even Muslims themselves, appealing to the miracle of the splitting of the moon as evidence for Islam.
 Instead, he writes, “When we ask again: ‘How is it that when he enjoined us in this book of yours not to do anything or receive anything without witnesses, you did not ask him: “First do you show us by witnesses that you are a prophet and that you have come from God, and show us just what Scriptures there are that testify about you”’—they are ashamed and remain silent” (The Fount of Knowledge).

-Uthman, along with many other Muslims, claim there is an ancient manuscript that describes an Indian king converting to Islam after witnessing this miracle.
+Uthman, along with many other Muslims, claims there is an ancient manuscript that describes an Indian king converting to Islam after witnessing this miracle.
 But Uthman doesn’t tell us how old the manuscript is that he’s describing that references this event.
-The earliest sources for this alleged event seem to come from Muslim sources written hundreds of years after the fact.
+The earliest sources for this alleged event seem to come from Muslim accounts written hundreds of years after the fact.

 There are also other historical facts that contradict these claims.
 For example, popular legends say the oldest mosque in India was constructed by Malik Bin Dinar in 629 after the king’s conversion, but this conflicts with medieval Muslim accounts of no mosques being present during that time, along with the fact that Malik Bin Dinar was born several decades after Muhammad’s death.